kpalang/mirth-transmissionmode-cube30touch/README.md

         <dateTime>2020-05-12T14:40</dateTime>
         <ves>68</ves>
         <cycle>24</cycle>
+        <isValidFrame>false</isValidFrame>
+        <invalidityReason>CHECKSUM_FAULT</invalidityReason>
     </cubeFrame>
 </cubeFrames>
 ```
 - If `flagText` element is present then the message is erroneous
-- **The plugin rejects frames with invalid checksums!**
+- ~~**The plugin rejects frames with invalid checksums!**~~ No longer...

 ---
 ## Todo
-* More simplifycation
+* More simplification
-* Pass trough all fields and allow user to filter from Source Filters
+* Pass through all fields and allow user to filter from Source Filters
 * Moar settings
   * Level of Rejected frame data message
 * Implement more stuff from the [specification](https://www.diesse.it/en/download/id:13383/)
-* Also should probably definitely move to byte iteration for field values instead of the current Regex...
+* Also, should probably definitely move to byte iteration for field values instead of the current Regex...

 ---
 ## Notes